edwardlavender/flapper/README.md

   - **[prettyGraphics](https://github.com/edwardlavender/prettyGraphics)**
-    facilitates the production of pretty, publication-quality and interactive visualisations, with a particular focus on time-series.
+    facilitates the production of pretty, publication-quality and interactive visualisations, with a particular focus on time series.
-    This makes it easy to create abacus plots, visualise time-series (across factor levels, at different temporal scales and in relation to covariates), bathymetric landscapes and movement pathways in three-dimensions, and detection similarity matrices.
+    This makes it easy to create abacus plots, visualise time series (across factor levels, at different temporal scales and in relation to covariates), bathymetric landscapes and movement pathways in three-dimensions, and detection similarity matrices.
   - **[Tools4ETS](https://github.com/edwardlavender/Tools4ETS)**
-    provides a set of general tools for ecological time-series, including the definition of time categories, matching time-series (e.g., detection observations with environmental covariates),
+    provides a set of general tools for ecological time series, including the definition of time categories, matching time series (e.g., detection observations with environmental covariates),
-    flagging independent time-series and simulating time-series.
+    flagging independent time series and simulating time series.
   - **[fvcom.tbx](https://github.com/edwardlavender/fvcom.tbx)**
-    provides tools for the integration of hydrodynamic model predictions (from the Finite Coastal Ocean Volume Model) with ecological datasets (e.g., detection time-series).
+    provides tools for the integration of hydrodynamic model predictions (from the Finite Coastal Ocean Volume Model) with ecological datasets (e.g., detection time series).
 This facilitates the inclusion of hydrodynamic model predictions as covariates in movement models and the validation of hydrodynamic model predictions with movement datasets or data collected from static acoustic